Dworcowa Street: Hotel Asystenta at 79, corner with Sobieskiego Street

-Initially owned by a restaurateur, Gustav Müller, at its erection, the house at Bahnhoffstraße 33 was then bought by Julius Schliep in 1889 to run a hotel Schliep's Hotel.
+Initially owned by a restaurateur, Gustav Müller, at its erection, the house at Bahnhofstraße 33 was then bought by Julius Schliep in 1889 to run a hotel Schliep's Hotel.
 In 1920, new landlord Leon Ciemniak renamed it Hotel International, then Hotel Metropol (1932), and Hotel Asystenta (Assistance hotel) in the 1970s, linked to the Medical Academy in Bydgoszcz (today Collegium Medicum UMK).

 The refurbishing of the 1970s gave to the facade forms of Modern architecture.
 Anyhow, its general shape reveals its old roots (gables type for instance), in a way similar to one of the old house at 37 Gdańska Street.
 The building was refurbished in 2021.